 Young people attending termly boarding school or college placements funded by the local authority for a standard 38 week academic year (and who are eligible for transport assistance) will be provided with transport assistance between home and school or college for the start and end of each term period (generally half-termly).
 This equates to 12 one way journeys (four journeys per term).
 Students attending weekly boarding school placements funded by the local authority will be provided with weekly transport.
-Transport for students in 52 week residential school placements funded by the local authority as funded by the local authority will be agreed on an individual basis.
+Transport for students in 52 week residential school placements funded by the local authority will be agreed on an individual basis.